Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 26e56e84-9e7e-4a26-93f6-443d9aa541d9   Development            2023-01-25 12:20:33
 ```

-In the example above, Taipy converted the version 0.1 to a production version before running it.
+In the example above, Taipy converted version 0.1 to a production version before running it.

 Without explicitly providing the version name, the latest version of your application is used.
 Here is another example: